 Common Shares represented by properly executed proxies in favour of the persons designated in the enclosed form of proxy will be voted or withheld from voting on any ballot that may be called for and, if the Shareholder specifies a choice in respect of the matters to be voted upon, the Common Shares shall be voted or withheld from voting in accordance with the specification made by the Shareholder.
-If no specification is made, such Common Shares will be voted FOR all of the following agenda items: (i) the election of each of the proposed nominees as directors of the Corporation for the ensuing year; (ii) the appointment of PricewaterhouseCoopers LLP as auditors of the Corporation and the fixing of their remuneration by the directors; (iii) the adoption of an ordinary resolution to approve the amendments to the Corporation's Employee Share Purchase Plan and approve all unallocated rights and entitlements under the plan; (iv) the adoption of an ordinary resolution to approve the Corporation's Amended Stock Option Plan; (v) the adoption of an ordinary resolution to approve the Corporation's Amended Restricted Share Unit Plan and approve all unallocated rights and entitlements under the plan; and (vi) the adoption of an advisory resolution accepting Osisko's approach to executive compensation.
+If no specification is made, such Common Shares will be voted FOR all of the following agenda items: (i) the election of each of the proposed nominees as directors of the Corporation for the ensuing year; (ii) the appointment of PricewaterhouseCoopers LLP as independent auditor of the Corporation and the fixing of its remuneration by the directors; (iii) the adoption of an ordinary resolution to approve the Corporation's amended Deferred Share Unit Plan; and (iv) the adoption of an advisory resolution accepting Osisko's approach to executive compensation.
 These Items are further described and discussed in the Circular.